 If you have a virtual interview, become familiar with the platform you are using (Zoom, Google Meet, etc.) to avoid technical issues.
 Test your camera and microphone.
 Find a quiet location where you won’t be interrupted, and make sure there’s nothing distracting in your background.

 Be sure to present yourself professionally, including what you choose to wear.
 This doesn’t mean you need to wear a suit, but make sure the clothes you wear reflect the job you want.
 Even with a virtual interview, it’s best to dress up from head to toe.
 You never know if you’ll need to stand up during your conversation.

 For more interview tips, meet with a career development advisor.
-Career Services is open for virtual visits over the summer via Zoom, phone or LiveChat on the Career Services website Monday–Friday, 9 a.m. to 4 p.m.
+Career Services is open for some limited in-person visits, or virtual visits via Zoom, phone or LiveChat on the Career Services website Monday–Friday, 9 a.m. to 5 p.m.
 Learn more about virtual appointments and drop-in hours.